☞ This page is subject to progressive minor change, especially whilst the current reindexing exercise is in progress.

 ELEMENT 2 = Place ≡ Columns C and D (County and Parish)

-☞ When first allocating a reference-id, we scan down the two Element-2 lists until a suitable match is found, adding new abbreviations as needed.
+☞ When first allocating a reference-id, scan both Element-2 lists, top to bottom, until a suitable match is found, adding new abbreviations as needed.

 approximately Kings Lynn / Downham Market / Ely / Cambridge / ✈ Stansted / Maldon